Elam student and emerging Māori artist leaves her mark, a 60-metre mark

 The mural stands as a symbol of collaboration and ecology, she says, but also by drawing on Māori motifs, a platform for learning and understanding.
 “The work is larger than any individual, but the result of a collective creative community.”

 The work is larger than any individual, but the result of a collective creative community.

-Emma went to school at Westlake Girls High, where in her final year, 2019, was awarded top grade in the country for sculpture and also awarded a scholarship for English.
+Emma went to Westlake Girls High, where in her final year, 2019, she was awarded top grade in the country for sculpture and also awarded a scholarship for English.